siarhei-shliayonkin/fsl/README.md

 - Function calls are defined in the “cmd” attribute by preceding the function name with a hash mark (#).

 ## Build & run
 Installed Golang of any version is required.
 The project was written with Go v1.18.
-Before first run vendored packages should be populated.
+Before first run vendor packages should be populated.
 It can be done by running the following command: `go mod tidy` in the project root directory.

 Use `make test` to run unit tests.

-Use `make` to run code with test sample
+Use `make` to build & run http server on the local host.
+By default, the server available on the `8081` port.

+### Running in a docker container
+Build docker image: `make image`.

+Run previously created image: `make image-run`.

+## Deployment
+Service can be deployed on the cluster using helm templates.
+Configured cluster with established connection is required as well as helm command.
+Use command like the `helm install fsl --namespace=fsl helm/fsl` to deploy service.
+The namespace is optional here.

+Notice: When deployment starts the service image should be available on the cluster through the `docker pull` command.
+It can be organized with configuring any docker registry and putting the image into it.

+## Server endpoints
+ - POST /fsl_run - accepts input data in Json format, parses it and then runs init function (if present).
+  Returns result of processing input data in the http response.